View the code of professional practice

-There are four sanctions which can be applied to members who breach the Code of professional practice:
+There are four sanctions that can be applied to members who breach the code of professional practice:

 The nature of the sanction imposed will depend upon the circumstances of the case.
 IfL has issued indicative sanctions guidance to the professional practice committee.
 Any disciplinary order imposed by IfL relates only to a member's class and status within IfL and bears no connection to relationships outside of that, such as membership of another organisation or employment.